 Any payments made to the lessor before the commencement of the lease are added to the ROU Asset.

 The lessor may offer incentives to the lessee to sign the lease agreement.
+Incentives before commencement are subtracted from the right of use asset.
 These lease incentives include both of the following:

 - Payments made to or on behalf of the lessee in relation to a lease; and

 - A lessor incurring costs on behalf of the lessee.
 For example, assuming a lessee’s pre-existing lease with a third party.